-Gummy supplements are everywhere-and that popularity has created a problem most people don’t see until it’s too late: counterfeit products that look legitimate at a glance.
-Gummies are uniquely easy to “copy” visually, which means the usual advice (spotting label typos or suspicious pricing) only scratches the surface.
+Gummy supplements are everywhere — and that popularity has created a problem most people don’t notice until it’s too late: counterfeit products that look legitimate at first glance.
+Gummies are uniquely easy to copy visually, so the usual advice — spotting label typos or suspicious pricing — only scratches the surface.

 From a supplement manufacturing perspective, the real vulnerability is rarely discussed: broken chain-of-custody.
-In plain terms, that’s when a bottle in someone’s hand can’t be cleanly connected back to a specific, documented batch that was produced, packaged, and released under controlled quality systems.
+In plain terms, that’s a bottle that can’t be cleanly traced back to a specific, documented batch that was produced, packaged, and released under controlled quality systems.

-Gummies are not simple to manufacture well-but they are simple to imitate.
-A counterfeit can get surprisingly close on the “look and feel” without having any of the controls that legitimate production requires.
+Gummies are hard to manufacture well — but easy to imitate.
+A counterfeit can get surprisingly close on look and feel without any of the controls that legitimate production requires.

 They’re visually easy to clone

-Unlike many tablets (which can have distinct tooling marks, shapes, and compression characteristics), gummies can be replicated using widely available molds, standard colors, and familiar flavors.
-If the packaging is also generic, the imitation becomes even easier.
+Unlike tablets, which often have distinct tooling marks and compression characteristics, gummies can be replicated with widely available molds, standard colors, and familiar flavors.
+If the packaging is generic too, imitation becomes even easier.

 They can degrade without obvious warning signs

 Gummies don’t always fail dramatically.
-They may soften a bit, sweat slightly, or stick together-changes that can be written off as “normal” by someone who doesn’t know what to look for.
-That makes it easier for questionable product to pass a quick inspection, especially after improper storage or extended time in transit.
+They may soften, sweat slightly, or stick together — changes that someone unfamiliar might write off as normal.
+That makes it easier for questionable product to pass a quick inspection, especially after poor storage or long transit.

 Packaging is often more standard than brands realize

-A lot of gummy packaging components-bottles, caps, liners, shrink bands, and label materials-are readily available in similar formats.
-If a brand doesn’t build in authentication and traceability, a counterfeiter can mimic the presentation with uncomfortable accuracy.
+Many gummy packaging components — bottles, caps, liners, shrink bands, labels — are readily available in similar formats.
+If a brand doesn’t build in authentication and traceability, a counterfeiter can mimic the presentation with unsettling accuracy.

 The Real Issue: Batch Identity That Doesn’t Hold Up

-Counterfeit problems usually aren’t solved by “better graphics.”
-They’re solved by verifiable identity.
+Counterfeit problems don’t get solved by better graphics.
+They get solved by verifiable identity.

-In a well-run, cGMP-aligned operation, a manufacturer should be able to confidently tie a finished unit back to real production records.
-When that link is missing-or when products move through uncontrolled resale and commingled inventory-counterfeit risk rises fast.
+In a well-run, cGMP-aligned operation, a manufacturer can confidently tie a finished unit back to real production records.
+When that link is missing — or when products move through uncontrolled resale and commingled inventory — counterfeit risk rises fast.

-At minimum, a legitimate system should support clear answers to questions like:
+A legitimate system should at least support clear answers to questions like:

 - What lot/batch is this bottle from?